2014 IAAF World Indoor Championships – Men's pole vault

-The men's Pole Vault at the 2014 IAAF World Indoor Championships took place on 8 March 2014.
+The men's pole vault at the 2014 IAAF World Indoor Championships took place on 8 March 2014.
 The best vaulter of the 2014 indoor season, France's Renaud Lavillenie did not compete at Sopot after suffering a foot injury shortly after he set a new world record of 6.16 metres on 15 February at Donetsk, Ukraine.

+The gold and silver medallists both achieved the same height (5.80 metres).
+As of July 2024 this is the only time this has happened in the men's pole vault at these championships.